The Van (1996 film): Plot

 Brendan "Bimbo" Reeves gets laid off from his job as a baker in Barrytown, a working-class quarter of Dublin.
 With his redundancy cheque, he buys a van and sells fish and chips with his best mate, Larry.
 Due, in part, to Ireland's surprising success at the 1990 FIFA World Cup, their business starts off well.

-However, the relationship between the two friends soon becomes strained as Bimbo and his wife, Maggie, behave more and more like typical bosses.
+The relationship between the two friends soon becomes strained as Bimbo and his wife, Maggie, behave more and more like typical bosses.
 Larry believes that Maggie is the cause of the strained friendship, as he thinks she is pushing Bimbo away from him.

-Then the van is closed down because of poor hygiene by health inspector Des O'Callaghan.
+The van is closed down because of poor hygiene by health inspector Des O'Callaghan.
 Bimbo thinks that Larry told the Health Board about the van, leading to a fight between the two.
 Larry quits the job, despite Bimbo's best efforts to get him back.

-Bimbo then drives the van into the sea, so as to win his friendship with Larry back.
+Bimbo then drives the van into the sea, so as to regain his friendship with Larry.